 Looking ahead, the signs point to the camera market continuing to become more niche in its offerings, though perhaps without the participation of one or more manufacturers, who may ultimately conclude it to not be profitable enough to stay in the game.
 A number of once-significant brands have, after all, already gone this way.

 Others may only count imaging as a small division among a number of other more profitable ones, which potentially makes them more susceptible to significant changes.

-It seems incredibly unlikely that the traditional camera market will disappear as smartphones become smarter.
-But it would be foolish to assume that smartphones won’t continue to dictate what camera manufacturers need to offer to remain relevant.
+So where does this leave us?
+In the short term, quite what we end up buying (or not buying) for our photographic pursuits is unclear, particularly with the possibility of many new launches being delayed.
+If we take a long-term view, it seems incredibly unlikely that the traditional camera market will disappear as smartphones become smarter.
+That said, it would be foolish to assume that smartphones won’t continue to dictate what camera manufacturers need to offer to remain relevant.